-You need to make sure the person you’re sending the file to has the necessary file access permissions.
+You need to make sure the person to whom you’re sending the file has the necessary file access permissions.
 Tap on Manage people and links.

 Under Link settings, make sure the link is set to Anyone with the link.
 If not, or you want to change it for tighter control, tap Change to amend the link settings.
 Once it’s the way you want it, tap the chain icon to the right of Link settings to copy the download link to your clipboard.

-On an iPhone, you can also use the above Google Drive method, but you may also prefer to use iCloud since it’s baked into iOS.
-Plus the iCloud method is much easier and faster.
+You can also use the above Google Drive method on an iPhone, but you may also prefer to use iCloud since it’s baked into iOS.
+Plus, the iCloud method is much easier and faster.

 Go to the location of the file (in this case, the same video in my Camera Roll) and select it.
-Now tap the sharing menu and select Copy iCloud Link.
+Now tap the sharing menu and choose Copy iCloud Link.

-What this does is create a temporary unique download link to the video on iCloud.
+This creates a temporary unique download link to the video on iCloud.
 Wait ten seconds or so for the link to be generated.
-When the Preparing iCloud Link box disappears, then the link is copied and ready to be pasted.
+When the Preparing iCloud Link box disappears, the link is copied and ready to be pasted.

 In this case, we want to send the link by WhatsApp, so head over to the app and paste the link into the message box.
 The download link is valid for one month.

-If you are sending the file to someone who also has an iPhone, the file will open in their default iOS app (camera roll for images and videos, for instance).
-For Android recipients, they will be redirected to iCloud.com, where they can download the file or view it there online.
+If you send the file to someone who also has an iPhone, the file will open in their default iOS app (camera roll for images and videos, for instance).
+Android recipients will be redirected to iCloud.com, where they can download the file or view it online.

 Other file transfer methods to consider